If you’re wondering how to make sweet tea, you’re definitely in the right place!

 Before ice makers and electricity, blocks of ice had to be shipped from cold regions far away.

 Sweet tea began appearing in cookbooks as more of a spiked tea punch in the early 1800s.
 The earliest written sweet tea recipe was published in 1879 in a community cookbook called Housekeeping in Old Virginia by Marion Cabell Tyree.
 Even today, sweet tea cocktails and spiked iced tea recipes are a delicious addition to a picnic or dinner party.

 The earliest written sweet tea recipe was published in 1879 in a community cookbook called Housekeeping in Old Virginia by Marion Cabell Tyree.

-Best Sweeteners for Sweet Tea
+What’s the Best Sugar for Sweet Tea?

 Gone are the days when sugar was the only sweetener available.
 Today there are many different ways to sweeten your tea.
 The best sweetener for iced tea or sweet tea comes down to personal preference.

 If you’re not a sweet tea purist, you’ll find there are many options to sweeten your tea.
 Experiment before you commit to a whole pitcher of tea though since many of these will produce a different taste than traditional sweet tea.